 Some municipalities have attempted to reduce the death toll by creating bylaws that require the use of wildlife-proof garbage bins and prevent early placement of bins, while others have converted local landfills to transfer stations to reduce wildlife attractants.
 The number of wild animals killed due to conflicts resulting from unintentional feeding can further be reduced with proactive enforcement and community education.

 The intentional feeding of wildlife is 100% preventable.

 Habituated wildlife are more susceptible to predators and vehicle collisions, as they lose their fear of people and associated flight response.
-Feeding wild animals not only affects that individual, wildlife that have been fed regularly can develop food-seeking aggression and experience social stress within their population.
+Feeding wild animals not only affects that individual, but wildlife that have been fed regularly can develop food-seeking aggression and experience social stress within their population.
 Last but not least, habituated wild animals can become aggressive toward people and pets.
-It is usually then when trappers or conservations officers are brought in to remove these animals, and relocation is not an option in most cases as the habituated animal will just become someone else’s problem.
+This is usually when trappers or conservations officers are brought in to remove these animals, and relocation is not an option in most cases as the habituated animal will just become someone else’s problem.
 Even before public safety becomes an issue, neighbours who do not appreciate the frequent visits and who may be concerned about wildlife spreading diseases, may legally take matters into their owns hands.